 4 Tips for Staging Rentals: Small Changes Make a Big Difference

 While some might think that the added process of staging rentals is only important for selling homes or renting big complexes, large or small, a tenant’s first impression is something you can never get back.
 It’s hit or miss, and when you’re looking to have someone sign on the dotted line today, it’s important that you hit from the moment they walk in.
-According to celebrity stager, Meredith Baer, staged homes sell 88% faster and usually collect 20% more on asking price.
+According to celebrity stager Meredith Baer, staged homes sell 88% faster and usually collect 20% more on asking price.
 Apply that theory to your rental and you’ll be signed and off the market in no time.

-So, where do you get your professional hollywood stager?
+So, where do you get your professional Hollywood stager?
 Spoiler alert: you don’t need one.
 According to the National Association of Realtor’s 2017 Profile of Home Staging, tenants are more focused on the tidiness and overall condition of the apartment, rather than any decorative additions.
 Simple things like cleaning and de-cluttering helped 77% of clients to more easily visualize the property as a future home.
 Read on to find out how you can make these small changes to deliver a big impact.

 De-Clutter: Out of Sight, Out of Mind

-Typically, tenants are required to take everything with them when they go; however, there is the occasional tabletop or wall-mounted storage that sneaks it’s way in.
-Be sure to clear everything from the apartment before staging rentals so that your future tenant can let his or her imagination run wild.
+Typically, tenants are required to take everything with them when they go; however, there is the occasional tabletop or wall-mounted storage that sneaks its way in.
+Be sure to clear everything from the apartment before staging rentals so that your future tenant can let their imagination run wild.
 If they’re going to make it their own, they’ll want to start with a blank canvas.
 And if you’re showing a property that is currently under lease, be sure to remind your active tenant to tidy things up.
 This shouldn’t be a big deal if you’ve focused on communication and maintaining a positive relationship with your current renters.
 If handled correctly, staging rentals that are already filled can offer your potential tenant a homey way of envisioning themselves in the space.